 France: University of Lille, year or semester

 Students are nominated by Reed to study at the Université de Lille.
-Through this program, students may choose to spend either a year or a semester in France at Lille III (Université Charles de Gaulle).
-Two primary exchange plans are offered at Lille III: one for experienced French speakers, and another for students with little or no French who wish to study French language intensively as well as taking other courses taught in English.
+Through this program, students may choose to spend either a year or a semester in France at the Université de Lille.
+Two primary exchange plans are offered at Lille: one for experienced French speakers, and another for students with little or no French who wish to study the French language intensively as well as taking other courses taught in English.
 Upon arrival in France, students undergo an expansive 10-day orientation program to assist in immersion and general cultural acclimation.
-In addition, the university provides several excursions within and outside of the city are provided by the university.
+In addition, the university provides several excursions within and outside of the city.

 France: University of Rennes II Haute Bretagne, year or semester

-The Université de Rennes II, a comprehensive French university located in Rennes, a beautiful medieval city in Brittany, offers Reed students with university-level French the opportunity to take courses in the social sciences and humanities.
+Students are nominated by Reed to study at the Université Rennes II, a comprehensive French university located in Rennes, a beautiful medieval city in Brittany, offers Reed students the opportunity to take courses in the social sciences and humanities.
 Two years of college-level French language or the equivalent is required.
 Students may live on campus or in apartments in the city.